Design & Integration Files

 Conventional smoke chamber designs are incompatible with the ADPD188BI because the integrated optoelectronics of the ADPD188BI use a backscattering system as opposed to the forward scattering system used by traditional smoke detectors.

-Another consideration for the circuit design is the effect of condensation on the ADPD188BI readings.
-Dew and conden-sation may form on the inside surface of the chamber, causing light scattering.
-This light scattering appears as smoke to the system.
+For some regions of the world, condensation can be a nuisance that must be dealt with to maintain the effectiveness of the smoke detection unit.
+To address this condensation, CN-0537 provides optional heater resistors and a humidity sensor to enable custom algorithm development.
+If dew and condensation may form on the inside surface of the chamber, it can cause light scattering that appears as smoke to the system.
 This light scattering is particularly problematic in the more humid, tropical regions of the world where condensation formation is a common occurrence.

 To mitigate the effect of condensation, heating resistors are placed around the optical module, which are meant to dissipate enough heat to clear out dew formation as the need arises.
 When selecting resistors for this purpose, a compromise is needed between the desired temperature rise and the current drawn from the power supply.

 Note that this heating block significantly increases the total system power required by the design.
 Using lower resistance values generates more heat but draws more supply current.
-For battery-powered systems, this also results in a shorter battery life and must be an additional design consideration.
+For battery-powered systems, lower resistance values also results in a shorter battery life and must be an additional design consideration.

 The CN-0537 reference design uses a parallel combination of three 25 Ω resistors, resulting in a temperature increase of 10°C to 20°C. A transistor switch allows the microcontroller board to activate the heating circuit block through a pulse width modulated (PWM) output or a general-purpose input/output (GPIO) pin.